idotalk/NextSemester/README.md

 ## Data
-I've created a database contain the relevant data for this project, if you intrested in getting the data from it contact me.
+I've created a database contain the relevant data for this project, if you intrested in getting the data from it contact me (updated up until Winter 2024 term).

 Prerequisites data can be found [here](react-frontend/src/components/graphdata.js)
 ## Tech Stack